 We review alignment weekly for active campaigns and shift at least one element monthly as user behavior and seasonality change.
 What works in January for New Year's resolution apps doesn't work in May.
 Context, audience, and even emotional messaging need seasonal refresh.

 Many brands set up a campaign and never revisit.
 We treat emotion-context-audience alignment as a living system that requires ongoing testing and iteration.
-The brands that treat this as a quarterly exercise see 2-3x better long-term ROAS than those who fire and forget.
+The brands that treat this as a quarterly exercise consistently see better long-term ROAS than those who fire and forget.

 - Weekly review: Check CTR and CPI trends against your emotion-context-audience segments